cjvanlissa/bain/README.md

 ## Workflow

-Add bain to your existing R workflow, and obtain Bayes factors for your familiar R analyses\!
+Add bain to your existing R workflow, and obtain Bayes factors for your familiar R analyses!
 Bain is compatible with the pipe operator.
 Here is an example for testing an informative hypothesis about mean differences in an ANOVA: